 7 Support 7 Support

 7.1 Resources 7.1 Resources

 7.1.1 General 7.1.1 General

 No specification, see ISO 9001 Resources needed to run the quality management system include money, manpower, software, knowledge and equipment.
 Management shall determine which of the resources above are needed for the quality management system.
 On the one hand, it needs to be determined which resources can be supplied from within the internal organisation.
 On the other hand, it needs to be determined which resources are not available from within and need to be bought from third parties, such as training, software or consultancy.
 Including these resources in the annual budget and staffing plan would be logical.

 7.1.2 Staff 7.1.2 Staff

-No specification, see ISO 9001 The organisation shall determine the number of staff required for each of its parts, inclu- ding quality management.
-In addition, it shall be determined which competencies these employees should have to adequately perform their tasks.
-This requirement may be met with a formation plan or formation overview and competency profiles and job descripti- ons.
-Staff turnover or expansion of the organisation should be addressed by recruiting new staff.
+The organisation has an appropriate pre-employment screening of new employees and volunteers.
+The Roadmap Screening serves as a starting point here.
+For each component (including quality management) of the organization, one must determine how many employees are needed for this purpose.
+In addition, one must determine what competencies these employees must have in order to properly perform their tasks.
+This requirement can be met with a formation plan or formation overview and competence profiles and job descriptions.
+In the event of staff turnover or expansion of the organization, the necessary employees must be recruited.
+The organisation must be able to trust that its future employee or volunteer has integrity and is reliable.
+This includes gathering information necessary to determine whether or not someone can be hired and to prevent "risk profiles" from re-employing with another organization within the sector.
+In this regard, the screening of a controller is different from the screening of a volunteer collector.
+The Roadmap Screening, found on the Partos website, serves as a starting point here.

 7.1.3 Infrastructure 7.1.3 Infrastructure

 No specification, see ISO 9001 Existing organisations already have an infrastructure in place.
 Infrastructural changes and maintenance can be made visible in the annual budget.
-In addition, tasks and responsibili-

-ties with regard to the maintenance or renewal of the infrastructure should be assigned to

-$\operatorname{employees}$ within the organisation, for instance through job descriptions.
+In addition, tasks and responsibilities with regard to the maintenance or renewal of the infrastructure should be assigned to employees within the organisation, for instance through job descriptions.